andreamgrs/holbertonschool-hbnb/v1/README.md

 #### Test user creation and retrieval using Postman or cURL.
 For example, create a first ever new user:
+The initial user must be an admin.
+To create additional users, you need to include the admin's Authorization Bearer token in the request header.
 ```bash
 curl -X POST "http://127.0.0.1:5000/api/v1/users/" -H "Content-Type: application/json" -d '{
    "first_name": "Tom",